 Repairing a crack in stem wall will not stop enough moisture to affect either footing settlement or floor slab heave.
 Nor will it affect any other way other than rusting and deterioration, as explained in my upcoming blog.

-The only cost effective and scientifically documented way to affect the moisture in the middle areas of the slab is to install our patented MoistureLevel system.
+The only cost effective and scientifically documented way to affect the moisture in the middle areas of the slab is to install our patented MoistureLevel Smart Foundation System.